 - Fully open significantly more geospatial data for businsses and developers to use free and without restriction.

 - Enable start-ups to deliver new products and services with the data using the free threshold.

 - Make the data available for free, up to a threshold.
 Some businesses will not need to pay at all for their use of OS data because of the use of the free threshold.

 - Help make new innovations possible in the housing market.
-For example, this data will make it easier for property developers to identify potential development sites that aren't currently registered.
+For example this data will make it easier for property developers to identify potential development sites which aren't currently registered.

-- Help new users understand the pricing structure for the data more easily following the OS changes, removing uncertainty around cost of use.
+- Help new users identify the pricing structure for the data more easily following the OS changes, removing uncertainty around cost of use.